Home

 - 1997-1998: University of Bucharest, Faculty of Biology, General Biology Section;

-- 1997-2000: University of Bucharest, Faculty of Geology and Geophysics, Department of Geology and Palaeontology, within Assistant Professor position;
+- 1997-2000: University of Bucharest, Faculty of Geology and Geophysics, Department of Geology and Palaeontology, within Assistant Professor (Asistent) position;

-- 2000-2007: University of Bucharest, Faculty of Geology and Geophysics, Department of Geology and Palaeontology, within University Lecturer position;
+- 2000-2007: University of Bucharest, Faculty of Geology and Geophysics, Department of Geology and Palaeontology, within University Lecturer (Lector) position;

 III.
 Professional societies membership

-1. International Organisation of Palaeobotany;
+1. International Organisation of Palaeobotany, member and vicepresident (2012-2017);

 2. Geological Society of Romania;